 I have a strong dislike towards the fashion system as a whole.
 Most of the money that customers spend on clothing does not go towards research and product development as well as the people who make the clothes, but rather press, advertising and marketing in order to build up their brand image and convince customers why they should pay the premium prices, or dream about being a part of that brand and resort to buying handbags and cosmetics if they cannot afford the high prices.
 Today we are seeing the peak of that fashion dysfunction where the old school fashion subcultures are almost non-existent.
 What used to be cultural signifiers based on one’s interests and personalities have been replaced by brand tribes, ie. using branding as a shortcut for validation, affirmation and search for belonging.
 It’s not a recent phenomenon, but social media has exacerbated it.
 I do not wish to encourage my customers to see my clothes that way.

-It does not make financial sense for me to put on runway shows; these days it cost at least half a million dollars for a major show, and one can never be too sure what the return of investment will be, whether we take into account the increase in brand awareness or improvement of brand positioning.
+It does not make financial sense for me to put on runway shows; these days it costs at least half a million dollars for a major show, and one can never be too sure what the return of investment will be, whether we take into account the increase in brand awareness or improvement of brand positioning.
 Seasonal showrooms might be a better way to reach out to retailers, but only if I feel that we are ready to branch out from our made-to-order business model.

 AW: Speaking of theatrical runway, it’s about building a narrative and to create some context, also to establish a vision that helps your audience to understand and to differentiate.
 In terms of how to communicate your thoughts with a wider audience, has this ever crossed your mind, of how you could possibly expand the vocabularies of ROSEN?